mariusc/apple-sdk/README.md

 ### *RelayrUser*

 Represents a logged-in user.
-Users can access device data.
-They can query transmitters/devices they own, bookmark favorite devices, and become app publishers.
+Users can access device data, they can query transmitters/devices they own, bookmark favorite devices, and become app publishers.

 ```objective-c
 RelayrUser* user = ...;